microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Provides event information when an app is launched.

+> Spec note: this is a new Xaml version of the existing Windows.ApplicationModel.Activation.[LaunchActivatedEventArgs](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Activation.LaunchActivatedEventArgs).

 ### Properties

-- LaunchActivatedEventArgs.Arguments: Gets the arguments that are passed to the app during its launch.
+- Arguments: Gets the arguments that are passed to the app during its launch.
     ```CS
     public String Arguments { get; };
     ```
-- LaunchActivatedEventArgs.UWPLaunchActivatedEventArgs: Gets the LaunchActivatedEventArgs from UWP.
+- LaunchActivatedEventArgs: Gets the LaunchActivatedEventArgs from UWP.
 This property gets Null in Win32.
     ```CS
     public Windows.ApplicationModel.Activation.LaunchActivatedEventArgs UWPLaunchActivatedEventArgs { get; };
     ```

-###	Other Application APIs
-#### These APIs should work on Win32 besides UWP in the same way as UWP.
-- Application ()
-- static Application Current { get; }
-- DebugSettings DebugSettings { get; }
-- FocusVisualKind FocusVisualKind { get;  set; }
-- ApplicationHighContrastAdjustment HighContrastAdjustment { get;  set; }
-- ApplicationTheme RequestedTheme { get;  set; }
-- ResourceDictionary Resources { get;  set; }
-- void Exit ()
-- static void LoadComponent (Object component, Uri resourceLocator)
-- static void LoadComponent (Object component, Uri resourceLocator, ComponentResourceLocation componentResourceLocation)
-- SuspendingEventHandler Suspending;
-- UnhandledExceptionEventHandler UnhandledException;

-#### Application APIs that are no called on Win32
-- void overridable OnActivated(IActivatedEventArgs args)
-void overridable OnBackgroundActivated (BackgroundActivatedEventArgs)
-- void overridable OnCachedFileUpdaterActivated (CachedFileUpdaterActivatedEventArgs)
-- void overridable OnFileActivated (FileActivatedEventArgs)
-- void overridable OnFileOpenPickerActivated (FileOpenPickerActivatedEventArgs)
-- void overridable OnFileSavePickerActivated (FileSavePickerActivatedEventArgs)
-- void overridable OnSearchActivated (SearchActivatedEventArgs)
-- void overridable OnShareTargetActivated (ShareTargetActivatedEventArgs)
-- EnteredBackgroundEventHandler EnteredBackground;
-- LeavingBackgroundEventHandler LeavingBackground;
-- EventHandler<Object> Resuming;
-- ApplicationRequiresPointerMode RequiresPointerMode {get;set;};